 This is a film made in the 1980s New York apart from the art house independent movie scene.
 An invisible alien feeding off of people after…. is just weird.
 But entertaining.
 For a cult movie, it is influential in many ways.
 This film is a rated-R dark comedy from the 1980’s from an independent film production.

-This movie has a large amount drug use, nudity, profanity and adult situations.
+This movie has a large amount of drug use, nudity, profanity and adult situations.
 The title is slang for heroin – Liquid Sky.
-This movie is about a tiny invisible alien from outer space came to New York City for heroin.
-The alien follows a model in her life for a few weeks killing the people she is with crystal spikes that form out of their heads after orgasm.
+This movie is about a tiny invisible alien from outer space that came to New York City for heroin.
+The alien follows an androgynous bisexual model in her life for a few weeks killing the people she had sex with.
+The aliens forms crystal spikes out of their heads after orgasm getting high off of the spikes that vanish instantly.

 The lead in this film was two characters.
 She was the male character and female character.
 On paper, I was able to tell that the characters were distinct to some degree but the acting was bland.
 This can come down to a choice of style or one role should’ve gone to another person.
 She doesn’t show much personality with the male character.
 The lead character takes a lot of influence from David Bowie and New Wave/synth-pop music.